cnsoft/cocos2d-kamcord-ios/README.md

 	[director runWithScene: scene];
 }</code></pre>

 This code sets up the window's root view controller and gives it ownership of the `EAGLView`.
 It then begins a new video and starts recording the scene.
-To add recording and replay functionality, we have two buttons on the top right of the first screen that controls reocrding.
-When pressed, they call into these two functions:
+The `Start Recording` and `Stop Recording` buttons in the app are hooked in as follows:

 <pre><code>@implementation KamcordRecording
 -(id) init